 Founder of the Bravo!
 Vail Music Festival in Colorado, which she ran for 10 years, and co-founder of the groundbreaking group TASHI more than 40 years ago, Kavafian also co-founded the groups OPUS ONE and Trio Valtorna.
 She holds the Nina von Maltzahn Chair in Violin Studies at Curtis, where she was awarded the Lindback Award for Distinguished Teaching.

 Ida Kavafian was born in Istanbul, Turkey, of Armenian parentage and is married to violist Steven Tenenbom.
-She began her musical studies with Ara Zerounian, continued with Mischa Mischakoff, and then graduated from Juilliard as a student of Oscar Shumsky.
-She was presented in her debut by the New York City–based nonprofit organization Young Concert Artists with pianist Peter Serkin.
-Ms. Kavafian has also found great success in another field: the breeding, training, and showing of prizewinning Hungarian vizsla dogs, including the number one vizsla in the United States in 2003 and the national champion of 2007.
-She has a top 10 silver grand champion vizsla for the year 2018.
+She began her musical studies with Ara Zerounian, continued with Mischa Mischakoff, and graduated from The Juilliard School as a student of Oscar Shumsky.
+She was presented in her debut by Young Concert Artists with pianist Peter Serkin.
+Kavafian has also found great success in another field: the breeding, training, and showing of prizewinning Hungarian vizsla dogs, including the number one vizsla in the United States in 2003, the national champion in 2007, and a top-10 gold grand champion in 2018.